Trustee board

 The Trustee Board comprises 12 members, with the Chief Executive Officer and other senior staff in attendance as advisors.
 There are eight Member Trustees (including the Chair) and four Independent Trustees.

 The Trustee Board Chair and four of the Member Trustees are elected by Council by ballot.
-The remaining three Member Trustees are appointed ex officio, comprising the Chair of Council, the Vice Chair Finance and Member Value and the Hon.
-Secretary.
+The remaining three Member Trustees are appointed ex officio, comprising the Chair of Council, the Vice Chair Finance and Member Value and the Vice Chair Member Standards.

 The four Independent Trustees are appointed through open public advertisement and interview.
 Those with the requisite skills and experience required by the Trustee Board are appointed.
 To ensure proper communication and accountability, the Chair of the Audit and Risk Committee also sits on the Trustee Board ex officio as an observer.